Emfuleni for Change NPC

 - Change – Reject the status quo as being a road to disaster and demand change for the better.
 But change within the framework of the law.
 The law must be applied without fear or favor, rejecting vigilantism that seeks to enforce the law.
 Simply put: Government must govern properly so that the citizenry doesn’t demand regime change, just a change in attitude.

-2 – Create a Structure that will Support the Philosophy
+2 – Create a Structure that will Drive the Philosophy

 - United – Formation of an effective, constructive and productive partnership between the public- and private sectors, seeking to build, renovate and rehabilitate, rather than to remain vexed in the current quagmire of corruption, mismanagement and finger-pointing.